sue445/sashimi_tanpopo/docs/RECIPE.md

 # Recipe file specification
 Recipe file is simple Ruby script, with some exceptions.

-By avoiding the DSL variables and methods listed below, you are free to write code as you like.
+By avoiding the DSL methods listed below, you are free to write code as you like.

-## Special variables available within recipe file
+## Special methods available within recipe file
-The following variables are special variables available within recipe file.
+The following methods are special variables available within recipe file.

 ### `params`
 Passed from `--params`

+Returns:

+* `Hash<Symbol, String>`

 e.g.